 What is the best way to market your brand around the world?
-Well, there’s no one-size-fits-all answer.
-As marketers, we're always looking for new ways to reach our audiences and keep up with trends.
+Well, there’s no one-size-fits-all solution.
+As marketers, we're always looking for new ways to keep up with trends and reach our audiences.

 But when launching into new, overseas markets, it's crucial to consider what will specifically engage audiences in each individual country or culture — and whether your existing marketing activities will resonate with international audiences.

 To provide examples and (hopefully) inspire you, we've gathered some of our favorite localized campaigns from international brands.
 We hope that they’ll be of assistance in your discovery of how to market your own brand and products successfully across international borders.

 The Influence Of National Culture On Consumer Behavior